TLESORT/Automatic_Awesome_Bibliography/README.md

 - [Keywords Classification](Classification_Bibliography.md) (I need to add keywords in bibtex for this one)
 - [Specific Paper Selection by ID](Selection_Bibliography.md) (Almost ramdom selection)
 - [Specific Paper Selection by Author](My_Bibliography.md) (my papers ... )

+## How to contribute

+- Add new entries in the bib files (yours if you want).
+Please be carefull to not add bibtex several times.
+- Create new mardowns files by modifying/improving the script